Wonder Woman (2017 film): Plot

 In present-day Paris, Diana Prince receives a photographic plate from Wayne Enterprises of herself and four men taken during World War I, prompting her to recall her past.

-The daughter of Queen Hippolyta, Diana is raised on the hidden island of Themyscira, home to the Amazons, women warriors created by the Olympian gods to protect mankind.
-Hippolyta explains their history to Diana, including how Ares became jealous of humanity and orchestrated its destruction.
-When the other gods attempted to stop him, Ares killed all but Zeus, who used the last of his power to wound Ares and force his retreat.
+Diana, the daughter of Queen Hippolyta, is raised on the hidden island of Themyscira, home to the Amazons, women warriors created by the Olympian gods to protect mankind.
+Hippolyta tells Diana the story of how Ares became jealous of humanity and orchestrated its destruction.
+When the other gods attempted to stop him, Ares killed all but Zeus, who used the last of his power to wound him and force his retreat.
 Before dying, Zeus left the Amazons a weapon, the "god-killer", to prepare them for Ares' return.
-Hippolyta reluctantly agrees to let her sister, General Antiope, train Diana as a warrior.
+Overprotecting Diana, Hippolyta conceals Diana's true origin from her, but reluctantly agrees to let her sister, Antiope, train Diana as a warrior.

-In 1918, Diana, now a young woman, rescues US pilot Captain Steve Trevor when his plane crashes off the Themysciran coast.
-The island is soon invaded by German soldiers, who had been pursuing Steve.
-The Amazons wipe out the German landing force at the expense of heavy losses, with Antiope sacrificing herself to save Diana.
+In 1918, Diana rescues U.S. pilot Captain Steve Trevor when his plane crashes off the Themysciran coast.
+The island is soon invaded by German soldiers, who had been pursuing him.
+The Amazons suffer some casualties, but wipe out the German landing force, with Antiope sacrificing herself to save Diana.

 Steve is interrogated with the Lasso of Hestia and reveals that a great war is consuming the outside world and that he is an Allied spy.
 He has stolen a notebook from the Germans' chief chemist, Dr. Isabel Maru, who is attempting to engineer a deadlier form of mustard gas under the orders of General Erich Ludendorff.
-Believing Ares to be responsible for the war, Diana arms herself with the "god-killer" sword, the lasso, and armor before leaving Themyscira with Steve to locate and stop Ares for good.
+Believing Ares to be responsible for the war, Diana arms herself with the "god-killer" sword, the lasso, and armor before leaving Themyscira with Steve.

 In London, they deliver Maru's notebook to the Supreme War Council, where Sir Patrick Morgan is trying to negotiate an armistice with Germany.
 Diana translates Maru's notes, revealing that the Germans plan to release the deadly gas at the Western Front.

 Although forbidden by his commander to act, Steve, with secret funding from Morgan, recruits Moroccan spy Sameer, Scottish marksman Charlie, and Native American smuggler Chief Napi to help prevent the gas from being released.
 The team reaches the front in Belgium.
-Diana goes alone through No Man's Land and captures the enemy trench, liberating the nearby village of Veld with the aid of the Allied forces.
+Diana goes alone through No Man's Land and destroys the enemy trench, liberating the nearby village of Veld with the aid of the Allied forces.
 The team briefly celebrates, taking a photograph in the village, where Diana and Steve fall in love.